UloE-G/Athletes-Corner/README.md

 As a  site admin I want to be able to:

-- Add, edit or delete products or reviews from the store using site owner only front end page.
+- Add, edit or delete products or reviews from the store using site owner-only front-end page.

 ## Business Model

-- The aim for this business was to provide users with access to a range of sporting goods.
+- This business aimed to provide users with access to a range of sporting goods for Football, basketball, and Rugby.

-- The business model for Athletes Corner is B2C (Buisness to Customer).
+- The business model for Athletes Corner is B2C (Business to Customer).

--  It uses a single payment system, that is the transaction is finished after a single payment is made.
+- The business uses a single payment system.

-- This buisness is an online only store.
+- This business is an online-only store.

 ## Design